MarwaAshfaq/ORJALA/README.md

 This tool was developed as part of an MSc dissertation project at the University of Southampton in partnership with WORAN (Women in Operational Research and Analytics Network).

 **Please cite as:**
 Ashfaq, M. (2025).
-Gendered Language Analysis Tool for OR Job Advertisements.
+Operational Research Job Advertisement Language Analyser.
 University of Southampton MSc Dissertation.
 ERGO Ethics Approval: 105178.

 **For commercial use or adaptation, please contact:** ma7n24@soton.ac.uk/marwaashfaque@gmail.com